 Social media optimization (SMO) is a series of methods used to increase social media engagement, drive website traffic, and boost conversions via sign-ups or purchases.
 Any business that would benefit from engagement and lead generation on social media should engage in SMO.
-Successful optimization leads to increase brand awareness, engagement and conversions.
+Successful optimization leads to increased brand awareness, engagement, and conversions.

 How Social Media Optimization Works

 SMO requires setting measurable marketing goals, then fine-tuning them to increase follower engagement and conversions.
 This involves sharing branded content that meets target market needs, engaging your industry to grow brand interest and, lastly, driving social media traffic to website conversion funnels.
 By learning what works and doing more of it throughout this process, you grow your audience and conversions continually.